How to Properly Test a Garage Door Balance

 Published on By Champion Garage Door Repair.

 There are multiple reasons why a garage door may be out of balance, including worn out springs, improper installation of the springs or torsion assembly, and springs that aren’t compatible with the garage door’s weight or setting.
-The right way to test the balance of your garage door is as follows.
+Follow the steps below to test the balance of your garage door.

-1. While the garage door is closed, disengage it from the automatic opener using the emergency release function.
+1. While the garage door is closed, disengage it from the automatic opener using the manual release function.

 2. Manually lift the door up to your waist line.
 The door should stay in its position.